pyroesp/vitaFFT/README.md

 	by pyroesp

-This program uses my libFFT for the FFT algorithm.
+This program uses my libFFT for the FFT algorithm and it reads the microphone of the vita for the audio samples.

 Install vitasdk through vdpm.